genebarker/debian/README.md

 This extends the base configuration above to create a Resilio Sync appliance.
 Note that you must SSH tunnel in to 127.0.0.1:8888 to configure the Resilio service using its web interface.
-This script is based on the post [Install Resilio Sync][9] by LinuxBabe.
+This setup is based on the post [Install Resilio Sync][9] by LinuxBabe.

 ## `lapsj.conf` Linux / Apache / PostgreSQL / Samba / Java App Box Setup